uklineale/uklineale.github.io/_posts/2021-01-02-tunnel-vision.markdown

 Interestingly, depression didn't exist during awareness of awareness meditation.
 It exists as a filter on my thoughts, and depends on a timeline of myself.
 Since our awareness exists separately of both of these, there was no ground for depression to stand on.
 I cleansed the depressive viewpoints lingering with another dose of samadhi.

 Someone once said, "Depression is like a tunnel that seems like a cave."
-Meditation let's my awareness remind me that I'm in a tunnel with many loving folks supporting me.
+Meditation let's my awareness remind me that I'm in a tunnel with many loving folks supporting me on both sides.